TheSoloScientist/Data-Analysis-Foundation/data-analysis/README_Data_Preprocessing.md

 # Data Preprocessing with Visual Diagnostics

-A hands-on guide to understanding and applying common data preprocessing techniques using `scikit-learn`, with visual feedback to help you make better decisions.
+A Dands-on guide to understanding and applying common data preprocessing techniques using `scikit-learn`, with visual feedback to help you make better decisions.
+A Hands-on guide on a set of assignments in:
+- Pandas
+- Numpy

 > Goal: Intuitively understand preprocessing transformations by showing their effects before and after using visualizations and summary statistics.